 - Weighs 240g

 The jacket is made from an extremely thin (7 microns!) fabric that is stretchier than most – a good thing given the cut of the jacket is relatively racy.

-Uniquely, the jacket features three jersey-style pockets on the back.
-These feature drain holes, so shouldn’t cause any issues in wet weather.
+The jacket also features three jersey-style pockets on the back.
+These have drain holes, so shouldn’t cause any issues in wet weather.